SocialConnect/github/README.md

 ## Authentication

-This library is a Client, see OAuth provider in [socialconnect/auth](https://github.com/socialconnect/auth) project.
+This library is a Client only,

+see OAuth provider in [socialconnect/auth](https://github.com/socialconnect/auth) project.

+see Github WebHook Service in [ovr/github-webhook-service](https://github.com/ovr/github-webhook-service) project.

 ## Installation